Logo

 Recruitment | 8 Min Read

-High EI can make a person more effective at forming interpersonal relationships and carrying out organizational tasks.
-This blog elaborates on why emotional intelligence is needed more than ever at work, the right approach to hiring people with high EQ and the tools to assess suitable candidates.
+Emotional intelligence (EI) or emotional quotient (EQ) is the ability to perceive, comprehend and control one’s emotions and respect others’ emotions.
+Emotionally intelligent professionals handle interpersonal relationships empathetically and form them comfortably in order to carry out organizational tasks.
+This blog elaborates on why emotional intelligence is needed more than ever at work, the right approach to hiring people with high EQ, and tools to assess suitable candidates.

 Why is emotional intelligence essential in the workplace?